Veterinary Tech Courses and Classes Overview

 Veterinary Tech Anatomy and Physiology Course

 One of the first veterinary technician courses students are required to take is an animal anatomy and physiology class.
-This class in veterinary technology provides a comparative overview of the gross anatomy, microscopic anatomy and physiology of large and small animals, as well as common diseases and ailments that affect specific systems and organs.
+This class provides a comparative overview of the gross anatomy, microscopic anatomy and physiology of large and small animals, as well as common diseases and ailments that affect specific systems and organs.
 Other topics include organ system functions, stages of pregnancy in different animals and the anatomy and physiology of birds and exotic animals.
 This class typically includes a lab component, where students may dissect animals and examine tissues under a microscope.
-Some programs offer anatomy and physiology as separate courses over two semesters.

 Small Animal Care Course